 9 to 5: The Musical, book by Patricia Resnick, music and lyrics by Dolly Parton (based on the movie written by Patricia Resnick and Colin Higgins); directed by Jeff Calhoun.
 Produced by Starlight Theatre (Kansas City).
 Copyright 2008.
-(Seen June 22, 2011
+(Seen June 22, 2011.)

 There are many words I would use to describe 9 to 5, the movie that the musical at Starlight is based on.
 Funny, biting, even edgy when you consider when it was made.
 But sweet is not one of them.
 And that’s just the start of where I was happily surprised with the production of 9 to 5: The Musical.

 Being a regular reviewer, I have the distinction of seeing far more shows than I would normally — many of them shows I wouldn’t necessarily go to see otherwise.
 While I wasn’t not wanting to see 9 to 5, I also went in with very little expectations (and knowledge) of what I was going to see.
 I knew Dolly Parton had written the remaining songs, and I knew it was based on the movie (that I hadn’t seen in so long, I couldn’t remember that it was Jane Fonda who rounded out the main trio), and I had heard a couple of the songs on my internet Broadway radio station I listen to, but other than that, I wasn’t very familiar with the show.

 I went in dreading what I got out of The Wedding Singer musical: another show that was intentionally dated that was based on a movie.
 But where The Wedding Singer fails (in my mind), 9 to 5 succeeds.
 My biggest issue with The Wedding Singer was that the songs they wrote for the show are nothing like the two Adam Sandler songs from the movie they kept in, meaning when those two songs happen, it’s jarring.